 To make the measured tissue concentration in one study comparable to measurements in other studies we have to normalize the tissue concentration at least to the administered dose, and preferably also to the weight of study subject or animal; then we get Standardized Uptake Values (SUVs), which are already fairly well comparable between studies and subjects.
-However, there are several drawbacks in the SUV method, most importantly that SUV is time-dependent, and affected by different plasma clearance between subjects and study conditions: For example, when administered tracer is faster excreted to urine or metabolized by the liver or kidneys, then the amount of tracer available for the brain uptake is reduced, but this is not accounted for in the brain SUV.
-Also, when tracer uptake in certain organ(s), for example skeletal muscle, is decreased, then the amount of radiotracer available for uptake in myocardium is increased.
+However, there are several drawbacks in the SUV method, most importantly that SUV is time-dependent, and affected by different plasma clearance between subjects and study conditions: For example, when administered radiopharmaceutical is faster excreted to urine or metabolized by the liver or kidneys, then the amount of radiopharmaceutical available for the brain uptake is reduced, but this is not accounted for in the brain SUV.
+Also, when radiopharmaceutical uptake in certain organ(s), for example skeletal muscle, is decreased, then the amount of radiotracer available for uptake in myocardium is increased.
 Additionally, the administered dose can be overestimated because of extravasation.

 Gold standard: Tissue concentration is normalized to cumulative arterial concentration from injection time to the measurement time (AUC0-t).

 If we are scanning the brain, for example, and uptake in skeletal muscle, for example, is enhanced, then the end part of arterial curves will be lower, which will lead to lower uptake in the brain.
 This does not matter in the quantification of brain function, if we have measured the arterial curve, and can proportion the brain uptake to the integral of arterial curve.

 Procedure for measurement of arterial plasma input function:

 - Manual blood sampling, or automated continuous sampling, from radiopharmaceutical administration time to the end of last PET scan

 - Centrifugation of blood to separate plasma

 - Plasma radioactivity measurement